ArttuPakarinen/audio-video-record-to-mp4-python/README.md

 bash
 Copy code
 python3 record.py
 The script will start recording both audio and video simultaneously.
-You can stop the recording by pressing Enter in the terminal.
+Press Q button from the keyboard in the video window to stop recording.

 Once the recording stops, the script will automatically combine the audio and video files into an .mp4 file named final_output.mp4.